maxGeisi/dendric_clustering_thesis/README.md

 ## Contributing

-This project is part of ongoing research in dendritic clustering analysis.
+This project is part of ongoing research in dendritic clustering analysis and E-I Cotuning.
 For questions or contributions, please refer to the project documentation or contact the development team.

 ## License